Elementary math practice that gets out of the way

 Num Drill is built around a simple idea: short, focused practice with fast feedback beats endless worksheets.
 A 10-question session takes about a minute.
 The app doesn’t reward kids with cartoons or coins — it rewards them with visible mastery and faster times on the next run.

-Practice that adapts without becoming a game
+Set up a profileAdapts without becoming a game

 Short sessions work